lihaoyi/macropy/readme.md

 ... do stuff with macros ...
 ```

 Where you run `run.py` instead of `other.py`.
-For the same reason, you cannot directly run MacroPy's own unit tests directly using `unittest` or `nose`: you need to run the [macropy/run.py](macropy/run.py) file from the project root for MacroPy to work.
+For the same reason, you cannot directly run MacroPy's own unit tests directly using `unittest` or `nose`: you need to run the [macropy/run.py](macropy/run.py) file from the project root for the tests to run.

 MacroPy also works in the REPL: